kristianmandrup/red-elements/Readme.md

 - `red-ui-sidebar` Sidebar with tabs for extra info and management
 - `red-ui-tray` Slide-over modal tray panel (for Node Editor etc.)
 - `red-ui-workspaces` Manage workspaces (ie. projects)

-Each package is a separate node module and can be published as such.
-Lerna is used to manage the module workflow, link package dependencies etc.

 ## Tracking development